wandb/docs/docs/guides/integrations/torchtune.md

   </TabItem>
 </Tabs>

-## What do we log?
+## What is logged?

 After running the above command, you can explore the W&B dashboard to see the logged metrics.
-By default we grab all the hyperparameters from the config file and the launch override ones.
+By default W&B grabs all of the hyperparameters from the config file and the launch override ones.

-We capture the resolved config for you on the Overview tab.
-We also store the config as a YAML on the [Files tab](https://wandb.ai/capecape/torchtune/runs/joyknwwa/files).
+W&B captures the resolved config for you on the **Overview** tab.
+W&B also stores the config as a YAML on the [Files tab](https://wandb.ai/capecape/torchtune/runs/joyknwwa/files).

 ![](@site/static/images/integrations/torchtune_config.png)

 ### Logged Metrics

 Each recipe has their own training loop, so check each individual recipe to see what metrics are logged.
-The default metrics we log are:
+The default metrics logged are:

 | Metric | Description |
 | --- | --- |